jimhigson/oboe.js/README.md

 // Oboe works very nicely with d3. http://d3js.org/

-// start downloading some data: var things = d3.select('rect.thing');
+// get a (probably empty) d3 selection: var things = d3.select('rect.thing');

+// Start downloading some data.
 // Every time we see a new thing in the data stream, get d3 to add an element to our visualisation
 // for it.
 This basic pattern should work for most visualistions built in d3. oboe.doGet('/data/things.json')